cozy/cozy-stack/docs/workers.md

 writes the note to a cache, and has a trigger with debounce to persist the note to the VFS later.

+## clean-clients

+This internal worker will delete unused OAuth clients.
+When an OAuth client is created, it has the pending flag set to true.
+When an access code is generated for a client, the flag is set to false.
+If 1 hour after the client has been created, the flag is still true, this worker will delete the client.
+It will help to clean unused clients which can be misleading for the user when the list of clients in settings is displayed.

 ## migrations

 The `migrations` worker can be used to migrate a cozy instance.
 Currently, it